 The master can terminate the communication by generating a STOP signal.
-A STOP signal is defined as a low-to-high transition of SDA while SCL is at logical '1'.
+A STOP signal, usually referred to as the P-bit, is defined as a low-to-high transition of SDA while SCL is at logical '1'.

 4.3 Arbitration Procedure